Purdue-CS193-Spring-2019/lab-1-gefsits/index.md

+#Gabriel Efsits's first CS193 Lab

+##Favorite Things About Purdue CS193
+-Taking CS193 gets me closer to having a degree
+-CS193 is going to teach me how to use text editors and GitHub

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.